The emergence of a new industry in Norrbotten

 “The first step in the plan is to build an apatite plant directly adjacent to our production facilities where we will produce the apatite concentrate.
 The apatite concentrate will be transported via rail to the industrial park located on the coast in Luleå, Sweden, where it will be further processed to separate phosphorus and earth elements – with gypsum as yet another by-product,” says David Högnelid.

-“With circular extraction of phosphorus and rare earth elements as by-products of the iron ore mining, future mining of the Per Geijer deposit would give us the potential to replace the previous imports of phosphorus into Europe from Russia and would make a significant contribution to EU self-sufficiency in REEs,” says David Högnelid.
+“With circular extraction of phosphorus and rare earth elements as by-products of the iron ore mining, future mining of the Per Geijer deposit would give us the potential to replace the previous imports of phosphorus into Europe from Russia and would make a significant contribution to EU self-sufficiency in REE,” says David Högnelid.

 In the circular industrial park in Luleå, LKAB will produce a concentrate containing a mix of the 17 rare earth elements, and the next step is to separate these.
 Today, China dominates this part of the value chain.
 In 2022 LKAB became the largest owner in the Norwegian company REEtec.
 REEtec has developed an innovative and sustainable technology for separation of rare earth elements – a process with up to 90 percent lower carbon dioxide emissions than the dominant Chinese production.
 The first factory for separation rare earth elements in Herøya will produce the rare earth elements neodymium and praseodymium used for permanent magnets, necessary in motors in electric cars and wind turbines.